dwalbeck/job_tracker/README.md

 ## 🔄 Usage

+This section will quickly cover some key points for operation and functional capabilities for each of the pages.
+It would be good to read through the **First Steps** listing and the remaining pages can be read should you have a question on a page, but you could skip reading the rest and still be able to operate things.

 ### First Steps

 * You should fill in your personal information before doing anything, as that information is used in file naming and for document creation.
 This is done by selecting the **Personal** left side navigation option.
+Custom configurations and API keys for various extended features are also configured on this same page.
 * You'll need to upload a baseline resume, which can be formatted as odt, docx, pdf or html, although I strongly suggestion that your format it as docx.
 A baseline resume is the starting point, which is modified to cater to a job posting.
   You can create a baseline resume by selecting the **Resume** menu option in the left side navigation menu.
-* While not required, I recommend editing your converted resume (which will be in markdown formatting) to insure that it is styled the way you want.
+* While not required, I recommend editing your converted resume (which will be HTML formatted) to insure that it is styled the way you want.

 ### Job Posting